 The way a beer looks has a powerful impact on its enjoyment.
 The color of a beer is an important visual cue and part of the overall sensory appeal of evaluating a brew.
 Brewers carefully control the color of their beers and define the colors on the Lovibond scale.
 The higher the number, the darker the color of the beer.
-Abita Wheat is a three and Turbodog is a 60 on the Lovibond scale.
+The Boot, a Louisiana Exclusive, is a 5 and Turbodog is a 60 on the Lovibond scale.
 Classic beer styles are defined in part by definite visual images of what is appropriate.

 Larger breweries use a special device called a spectrophotometer to measure the exact Lovibond units.
 If you don’t have your own personal spectrophotometer, you can simply compare the tall, cold glass of beer you’re holding to the chart.

 Beer is also rated in units of bitterness called International Bitterness Units or IBUs.
 IBUs measure the intensity of the bitterness of the beer.
 Bitterness in beer comes from a compound in hops called alpha acids.
 Different varieties of hops have different ranges of alpha acids.
 Brewers use different varieties of hops to create different levels of bitterness.

 The chart below is often used in beer tasting competitions and displays the range in color and the range in bitterness for many different beer varieties.